For many years I taught guitar and music theory at college, and have been playing gigs in many styles of music for 40 years.

 All the other keys have chords in the same pattern, so it is transferable.
 If you were to move all the notes up 2 frets (C to D is 2 frets) you would have a D major scale, and all the chords in the pattern move up 2 frets too.
 All the other keys work in the same way.

-My hub Guitar - chords and theory have all the info for the way in which chords work together in different keys, and on different string sets.
+My article Guitar Chords and Theory has all the info for the way in which chords work together in different keys, and on different string sets.

 Even if you can't be bothered with that for now, you could use most of these chords to help your songwriting, and make songs sound more interesting and harmonically advanced.